Great Films, Timeless Themes

 Onsite Krotona Hall

-Film is one of the most important mediums of our times.
-Producer David Putnam (Chariots of Fire, the Mission) once said, “If films were what they might be, there would be no need to go to church.”
-Four films will be screened as a catalyst to explore universal facets of human experience and philosophical themes.
-Catherine will introduce each film briefly.
-After screening an open dialogue will follow.
+Film is one of the most important mediums of our time.
+Please see our program website.
+Producer David Putnam (Chariots of Fire, The Mission) once said, “If films were what they might be that there would be no need to go to church.”
+Each week a film will be screened- not for entertainment alone—but as a catalyst to explore human and philosophical themes.
+An open dialogue will follow the screening.

 Single Session $15 Series $50